 - Modify and configure various security options, including the hotspot’s name, security type, and the password that will be required to use the connection, then activate the hotspot.

 So we figured out how to set it up on the mobile device.
 To use this hotspot on a Windows 11 computer, you simply have to find the connection and access it.

 To do that, click on the Wi-Fi icon in the System Tray and select the mobile hotspot as your internet option, then fill in the password and hit Connect, to establish the connection.

-Also, when not in use, we advise you to switch off the mobile hotspot for security reasons, as well as to save the phone’s battery life.
+Also, when not in use, we advise you to switch off the mobile hotspot for security reasons and to save the phone’s battery life.

 What if I can’t connect via hotspot?

-If the Wi-Fi hotspot isn’t working for some reason, a USB cable can be used to share the internet between the Android phone and the Windows 11 device.
+If the Wi-Fi hotspot isn’t working, a USB cable can share the internet between the Android phone and the Windows 11 device.

 To do this, connect the PC and the phone using a compatible USB-C or micro USB cable.
-Then just go to Settings and access Hotspot & Tethering on the phone and switch on USB Tethering.
+Then go to Settings access Hotspot & Tethering on the phone and switch on USB Tethering.